romanhumagain/Eventify/backend/docs/authentication.md

 ---

-## userentication Notes
+## user authentication Notes
-- Tokens (access & refresh) must be included in the `userorization` header for protected routes.
+- Tokens (access & refresh) must be included in the `Authorization` header for protected routes.
 - Profile updates allow partial updates (i.e., sending only the fields that need to be modified).
 - Deleting a user account does not permanently remove it but marks it as inactive.